AGaiki/Facts-Bot/README.md

         'Test',
         'Test 2',
         'Test 3'
     ]`.
 Delete everything from the first bracket to the last.
 Keep the fax variable.
 Now, set the variable "fax" equal to the list of "factstext".
-You would implement it like so: `fax = list(factstext).`
+You would implement it like so: `fax = list(factstext).` You can leave your "response" untouched.
-    6. Finally, make sure that all of your variables are in the right place.
-Your final code should look something like this: ``
+    6. Success!
+It should (theoretically) work!
+If it somehow oe

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE5NTU3NTE2NTAsLTc4MjUzNDU2LDcxNz
+eyJoaXN0b3J5IjpbLTY0MDYyMzg3NiwtNzgyNTM0NTYsNzE3OD
-g4Mjk4NCw5NzE4ODEzNDYsMjAxNTg4MCwtMTg0ODExNDk1XX0=
+gyOTg0LDk3MTg4MTM0NiwyMDE1ODgwLC0xODQ4MTE0OTVdfQ==

 -->